wombleton/gitlaw-nz/acts/Q/Queen Elizabeth the Second National Trust Act 1977.md

     (4) Any person convicted of an offence under this section may, if the court thinks fit, be ordered to pay, in addition to any penalty for which he is liable for the offence, a sum not exceeding the full market value of any property or thing removed from the land, or the cost of the damage done to the property or thing damaged, as assessed by the court.
 The full market value shall be deemed to be the amount which the Trust or the owner of the property, or thing, as the case requires, would have received by way of purchase price for the property or thing removed if the same had been offered for sale by the Trust or the owner on reasonable conditions in the condition in which it was before its severance and removal from the land.

-    (5) Any person who commits an offence against this Act for which no other penalty is provided is liable on summary conviction to a fine not exceeding $3,000\.
+    (5) Any person who commits an offence against this Act for which no other penalty is provided is liable on conviction to a fine not exceeding $3,000\.

+    Section 34(5): amended, on 1 July 2013, by [section 413][87] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 34(5): amended, on 12 June 1991, by [section 15][87] of the Queen Elizabeth the Second National Trust Amendment Act 1991 (1991 No 37).
+    Section 34(5): amended, on 12 June 1991, by [section 15][88] of the Queen Elizabeth the Second National Trust Amendment Act 1991 (1991 No 37).

 ---